Running operations on dynamic tables

 • The alter-table command will be executed for an unsorted table as well.
 The result will be an ordered dynamic table.
 For such tables, the insert-rows command works differently than it does for sorted tables and the select-rows command will be much slower on the same queries.

 • All keys in a sorted dynamic table are unique, so a static table must also contain only unique keys.
 The system identifies this fact by the @unique_keys attribute in the schema.
 You cannot set this attribute to the schema of an existing non-empty table using the alter-table command.
 You need to specifically create a table with the specified unique_keys=true attribute in the schema.
 The uniqueness of keys will be validated when writing.
-If the table has already been created and all keys in it are unique, but the schema has the unique_keys=false attribute, you need to create a new table with the corrected schema and copy the data into it using the Merge operation.
+If the schema of a created table has a set unique_keys=false attribute when all of the table keys are unique, you need to create a new table with a revised schema and copy the data into it using the Merge operation.

 • Typical chunk and block sizes for dynamic tables are smaller than for static tables.
 If the table is to be converted into a dynamic table, set certain parameters in the spec of the operation generating the table: